N2CON TECHNOLOGY

 What are common SIEM failure modes?

 Too few log sources, too many noisy alerts, no clear ownership for review, and gaps between tools that leave blind spots in investigations.
+A SIEM that nobody looks at is a storage expense, not a security control.

 How do we avoid drowning in alerts?

-Start with a small set of high-confidence detections, tune aggressively, and focus on alerts that require action—not just raw event counts.
+Start with a small set of high-confidence detections, tune aggressively, and focus on alerts that require action (not just raw event counts).
 Clear ownership and escalation paths matter more than alert volume.

 What evidence do auditors and insurers expect from SIEM?

 Typically: what log sources are ingested, retention periods, who reviews alerts, how often, and how incidents are documented and escalated.
+They want to see operational proof, not a screenshot of a dashboard.

 How does N2CON help with SIEM?